ma-ji/amgps/_pages/covid.md

 We aim to switch to regular in-person teaching, but will follow the University's policy.

-**_For protecting our community, we strongly recommend everyone who are eligible to wear a mask and get vaccinated._**
+**_For protecting our community, we strongly recommend everyone who are eligible to wear a mask, get tested, and get vaccinated._**